dassencio/imdb-movie-search/README.md

 creates a clean, searchable database of movies (excluding TV shows, episodes, etc.), with a focus on English-language titles for consistency.

+> [!NOTE]
-**Note:** The initial download and processing may take several minutes, depending on your internet speed and system performance.
+> The initial download and processing may take several minutes, depending on
+> your internet speed and system performance.

 ## Usage instructions